Renting in Ontario

 Caselaw and written submissions containing legal argument may be accepted by the adjudicator during the hearing but are not considered evidence.

-A party who wishes to rely on evidence at the hearing should submit it to the LTB and to the other party before the hearing.
-Parties must provide a copy of all evidence they intend to use for their upcoming hearing by email to LTB.Evidence@ontario.ca.
+Any evidence you wish to rely on at the hearing should be submitted to the LTB and to the other party before the hearing.
+You can file your evidence online on the Tribunals Ontario Portal.
+If you are unable to file on the portal, you can email evidence to LTB.Evidence@ontario.ca or send by regular mail or courier to the closest LTB office.
+Be sure to include your file number.
 The documents should be provided at least seven days before the hearing or five days in the case of responding evidence, unless the LTB orders or directs otherwise.
-If you are unable to use email, you can submit your evidence by regular mail or courier to your LTB regional office.
 For information about evidence, see the Practice Direction on Evidence.

 Giving documents to another party is called “serving” the other party.
 An approved method of service must be used when a landlord or tenant serves documents to another party.
 For example, when a landlord gives a tenant a notice of entry, a notice of rent increase or a notice of termination, or when a tenant gives a landlord a notice of termination.
 The timing for serving the notice depends on the reason so be sure to read the instructions carefully.
 There are also special rules that a landlord must follow if they are serving a former tenant with documents after the tenant has moved out.